 How to use it

-- Start with red or warning states: Open the queue item rather than treating the dashboard as a passive report.
+Open the queue item rather than treating the dashboard as a passive report.

-- Follow the link to the event record: Most rows link to the order, refund, dispute, event, or report area that needs action.
+Most rows link to the order, refund, dispute, event, or report area that needs action.

-- Record the action: Use notes, refund recovery, dispute response, or setup changes so the audit history explains the resolution.
+Use notes, refund recovery, dispute response, or setup changes so the audit history explains the resolution.